misoelegant/rpm/il-practice-mod/README.md

   - Sets the speed of physics updates, as in Cheat Engine's game speed multiplier (only in Endless).

 ## Changelog

+### Changes made in v0.7.5
+  - Added a custom delay before the game unfreezes after loading state.
+This delay can be customized by using the console.
+    - For example, the console command `savemacro l2 loadstate 300` will add a delay of `300` milliseconds (you can change the number to any delay).
+  - Added the `hideobjects` command to toggle the visibility of objects in Endless.
+    - Bind this command to the select button with the console command `savemacro back hideobjects`.
+  - Enabled splits and the stats table for the Any% (Hidden) and Any% (POV) categories.
+  - Temporarily disabled the noclip mode object list to see if that helps with framerate issues.

 ### Changes made in v0.7.4
   - Cousins should now mostly display on the overworld, if one is selected.